Article

 - the post wants conversions, but it also asks for saves, likes, and quote posts at the same time

 That forces the reader to choose instead of move.
 This guide shows how to make the next action clearer by reducing CTA clutter.
+If you want the broader question-intent family around these fixes, start from /articles/guides and review the adjacent problem-fix pages together.

 Bottom line: most low-click posts are asking for too much